 If you are selected for verification, the Financial Aid Office will notify you.
 Verification Documents are due in the Financial Aid Office within 30 days of verification notification.

-Dependent Student Verification Statement 2017-2018: Available via download or at the Financial Aid Office located off to the right of Reis Hall’s Lobby.
+2023-2024 Dependent Student Verification Statement: Available here or at the Financial Aid Office located at the 454 House (Admissions Building).
 This form requires both the student and a parent signature.

-2015 Student’s and Parents’ Federal Tax Returns: If your parent is not required to file a federal income tax return for 2015, please complete a Parent Statement of Non-Filing form.
+If your parent is not required to file a federal income tax return for 2021, please complete a 2023 Parent Statement of Non-Filing.
 In lieu of a tax transcript, this form must be completed and mailed to the Financial Aid Office.

-If your FAFSA has designated you as an independent student based on the series of questions 45-57, the Financial Aid Office will not require your parents’ information throughout the verification process.
-However, if you are married, you must provide your spouse’s information.
-Please click HERE for the Independent Student Verification Statement.
-If you did not file a 2015 tax return, please complete the Student Statement of Non-Filing form.
+If your FAFSA has designated you as an independent student based on the series of questions 42-54, the Financial Aid Office will not require your parents’ information throughout the verification process.
+However, if you are married, you must also provide your spouse’s information.

 Financial aid awards will be mailed to returning students in mid-June.
 If these restrictions pose a hardship or if you have any questions, please call the office for assistance at 1-800-835-7780, or e-mail email@example.com.

-The first “F” in FAFSA is for “free” so make sure to go to www.fafsa.gov.
+The first “F” in FAFSA is for “free” so make sure to go to Federal Student Aid’s website – www.studentaid.gov.
 Some other websites with similar URLs charge a fee to submit your application.

 Before updating your FAFSA, make sure you have a valid FSA ID.
-You can quickly and easily set up your FSA ID or check the status of your existing FSA ID by going to www.fsaid.ed.gov.
+You can quickly and easily set up your FSA ID or check the status of your existing FSA ID by clicking here.
 After checking or resetting your password, close out of the browser and go to www.fafsa.gov in a new browser to update your FAFSA.
 If you try to update your FAFSA from the FSA ID site, you will experience errors.